COMOKIT/COMOKIT-Website/docs/docs/parameterize.md

 ## Epidemiology

-## Synthetical population
+## Synthetic population

-As mentioned in the [ODD](link to the ODD), COMOKIT makes it possible to generate a synthetic population of agent following two path: from a csv file where each line correspond to an individual or using the built-in generator.
-In this paragraph we details how they can be parametrized (for a complete description of the process, please refer to the ODD).
-In the following sub-section we review how to customize the [built-in generator](#Built-in-generator-parametrization) and how to harmonize [file based synthetic records](#File-based-data-harmonization)
+As mentioned in its [ODD description](ODD), COMOKIT proposes two ways to generate a synthetic population of agents: either from a csv file where each line corresponds to an individual or using a built-in generator.
+This paragraph details how both can be parameterized.
+The following sub-section shows how to customize the [built-in generator](#Built-in-generator-parametrization) and how to harmonize [file based synthetic records](#File-based-data-harmonization)

 ### Built-in generator parametrization

-The default generator provided with COMOKIT makes use of a configuration files in order to define key variables of the algorithm.
-In order to define them according to a case study, it should be created and placed in the specific case study folder, following the convention name ``Population parameter.csv``, with first column corresponding to the parameter name and second column the provided value.
-The list below details all possible parameters to be define within this file with the default value when omitted:
+The default generator provided with COMOKIT makes use of a configuration file in order to define key variables of the algorithm.
+In order to define them according to a case study, it should be created and placed in the case study folder, and  named `Population parameter.csv`, with a first column corresponding to the parameter name and a second column the provided value.
+The list below details all the parameters that can be defined in this file with their default value when they are omitted:

  - ``male_ratio`` : the probability to be a male (``1 - male_ratio`` gives the probability to be a female).
 Default is ``21/41``
- - ``proba_active_family`` : the probability to create a two or more person household (``1 - proba_active_family`` being the probability to create a lone individual household).
+ - ``proba_active_family`` : the probability to create a two or more persons household (``1 - proba_active_family`` being the probability to create a lone individual household).
 Default is ``0.95``
  - ``number_children_mean`` : the mean (expected value) number of children per household.
 Default is ``2.0``
  - ``number_children_std`` : the standard deviation (variance) to determine the number of children per household.
 Default is ``0.5``
  - ``number_children_max`` : the maximum number of children per household.
 Default is ``3``